jmedia65/awesome-ai-marketing/README.md

-# Awesome AI Marketing: Best AI Marketing Tools in 2026
+# Awesome AI Marketing: Best AI Marketing Tools for 2026

 > A curated list of AI tools and prompts worth testing for marketing.